 The TV presenter and today show Anchorman Oliver Welke have been passionate about the rights of children for many years.
 His commitment is diverse and impressive: as a TDH ambassador, he visited projects himself, he advertises on posters and provides profits from TV quiz shows.
 In addition, he takes over patients for events, such as for the art auction of our group in Aachen.

-“I am happy to support Terre des Hommes as an ambassador.
-It is particularly important to me to give children around the world fair access to education.
-Because how important education and play are for children's life can only be seen when they are missing.
-The encouraging approach "strong children - just world" by Terre des Hommes tells me very much: This is about structural work that goes beyond mere emergency aid.
-And maybe with my ambassador activity I can contribute a small part to this great work.
-For the children who become active with our help and support themselves and are committed to better life perspectives «.
+"I am delighted to support Terre des Hommes as an ambassador.
+Enabling children all over the world to have equitable access to education is particularly important to me.
+Because the importance of education and play for a child's life is only realized when they are lacking.
+Terre des Hommes ' encouraging approach of "strong children – just world" appeals to me greatly: It's about structural work that goes beyond mere emergency aid.
+And perhaps, through my ambassadorship, I can contribute a small part to this great work.
+For the children who, with our help and support, become active themselves and work for better life prospects."

-The comedian, moderator and author Christian Schulte-Loh is an ambassador for Hommes.
-He lives in London and Berlin and can be seen regularly in German and international television and stage shows.
-As part of his comedy tour, he travels all of Germany, Great Britain, Austria and Switzerland.
-With Christian Schulte-Loh, Terre des Hommes has gained a personality that has international parquet security and who is a heart of the child's rights.
+Comedian, presenter, and author Christian Schulte-Loh is an ambassador for Terre des Hommes .
+He lives in London and Berlin and regularly appears in German and international television and stage shows.
+His comedy tour takes him throughout Germany, Great Britain, Austria, and Switzerland.
+With Christian Schulte-Loh, Terre des Hommes has gained a personality with international renown and a passion for children's rights.

-TV presenter and entertainer Malte Arkona has been ambassador for Terre des Hommes since November 2018.
-As a Kika presenter of the "Tigerenten Club", he became known and led long through the largest German student quiz "The Best Class in Germany".
-As a lover of classical music, he is now one of the most popular music agents in German -speaking countries.
-At the beginning of his ambassador, he visited the terre of the Hommes project "Thutuka" in Zimbabwe to get an impression of the work on site.
-With his wonderful manner, he played in play with the children and adolescents.
-An enrichment for both sides.
-He then called on the young TV audience for the "Street Child for one day" campaign in order to arouse and refine his empathy for this topic.
+TV presenter and entertainer Malte Arkona has been an ambassador for Terre des Hommes since November 2018.
+He rose to prominence as the KIKA presenter of the "Tigerentenclub" (Tigerenten Club) and hosted Germany's largest student quiz, "Die beste Klasse Deutschlands" (Germany's Best Class), for a long time.
+As a lover of classical music, he is now one of the most sought-after music educators in German-speaking countries.
+At the beginning of his ambassadorship, he visited the Terre des Hommes project "Thutuka" in Zimbabwe to gain an insight into the work carried out there.
+With his wonderful personality, he was able to connect with the children and young people in a playful way.
+This was enriching for both sides.
+He then called on the young TV audience to take part in the "Street Child for a Day" campaign to awaken and refine their empathy for this topic.

-»As an ambassador for Terre des Hommes, I can make a contribution to the fact that children worldwide can grow up in a healthy environment and play carefree.
-It's just great! "
+"As an ambassador for Terre des Hommes , I can contribute to ensuring that children around the world can grow up in a healthy environment and play carefree.
+That's simply fantastic!"

-The comedian, actor and TV presenter Bernhard Hoëcker has been ambassador for Hommes since 2019.
-The first points of contact already existed in 2017 when he supported Terre des Hommes on the occasion of the 50th anniversary and demonstrated his great talent for improvisation on stage.
-Together with Terre des Hommes, Bernhard Hoëcker is committed to a healthy environment for children and their right to leisure and play.
-He became known for the comedy show "Switch", and he can also be seen regularly in the ARD quiz show "Who knows something like that?"
+Comedian, actor, and TV presenter Bernhard Hoëcker has been an ambassador for Terre des Hommes since 2019.
+They first came into contact with the organization in 2017, when he supported Terre des Hommes on the occasion of its 50th anniversary and demonstrated his outstanding improvisational talent on stage.
+Together with Terre des Hommes Bernhard Hoëcker advocates for a healthy environment for children and their right to leisure and play.
+He became known through the comedy show "Switch" and is a regular on the ARD quiz show "Wer weiß denn sowas?"
+(Who knows what that means).
 In addition to his TV career, he also writes children's books.

-»Children worldwide need our support.
-That's why I am committed to Terre des Hommes to improve their living conditions.
-The fight against the inhumane working conditions in the textile industry, from which many children suffer, is particularly important to me.
-With Terre des Hommes, I have a strong partner who provides both direct help and politically against violence and exploitation of children. "
+"Children around the world need our support.
+That's why I'm committed to Terre des Hommes to improve their living conditions.
+The fight against the inhumane working conditions in the textile industry, which many children suffer, is particularly important to me.
+With Terre des Hommes , I have a strong partner that provides both direct assistance and takes political action against violence and exploitation of children."

-The well -known actor David Bennent also works as an ambassador for Terre des Hommes.
-David Bennent achieved early fame through his role in Volker Schlöndorff's film adaptation of the novel "The Blechtrum" by Günter Grass.
-In addition, it still has a part in numerous theater and film productions.
-Since 2019 he has been a ambassador for Terre des Hommes.
-David Bennent is particularly important to the fight against exploitation and abuse of children who have to work in the textile industry or mining in order to generate little money for their families.
+The well-known actor David Bennent is also an ambassador for Terre des Hommes .
+David Bennent rose to fame early on through his role in Volker Schlöndorff's film adaptation of Günter Grass's novel "The Tin Drum."
+He has also appeared in numerous theater and film productions to this day.
+Since 2019, he has been an ambassador for Terre des Hommes .
+David Bennent is particularly passionate about the fight against the exploitation and abuse of children who are forced to work in the textile industry or mining to earn a little money for their families.

 Your contact person